Center-for-Digital-Narrative/elmcip/README.md

      max_allowed_packet = 100M

-in your my.cnf or server.cnf and restart the db. server
+in your my.cnf or server.cnf  ?
+WHERE DO I FIND THIS ? and restart the db. server

     mysql.server restart